 Electric Bikes Explained

-An electric bike is basically a bicycle with pedals that has a small motor to assist the rider as, and when required.
-There are two types of motor – a ‘hub motor’ is located in either the front or rear wheel of the bike, a mid-drive motor is located at the crank (bottom bracket area) and drives the rear wheel through a chain or belt.
-Modern e-bikes will usually have an LCD display with varying levels of pedal assist available.
-Power supply usually comes from a rechargeable Lithium-Ion battery pack.
+An electric bike is a bicycle with pedals that has a small motor to assist the rider as, and when required.
+There are two types of motor – a ‘hub motor’ is located in either the front or rear wheel of the bike and a mid-drive motor is located at the crank (bottom bracket area) and drives the rear wheel through a chain or belt.
+Modern e-bikes will usually have an LCD with varying levels of pedal assist available.
+The power supply usually comes from a rechargeable Lithium-Ion battery pack.

-Electric bikes or ‘e-Bikes’ have been commercially available for a number of years, however it is only in the last few years there has been a big leap forward in their popularity, owing to vast improvements in motor and battery technology.
+Electric bikes or ‘e-Bikes’ have been commercially available for several years, however, it is only in the last few years there has been a big leap forward in their popularity, owing to vast improvements in motor and battery technology.

 Modern factory-built e-Bikes are awash with technology, including concealed batteries, intuitive pedal assistance and very compact and lightweight motors.
-Some of the latest e-bikes are in fact almost indistinguishable from normal bikes.
+Some of the latest e-bikes are almost indistinguishable from normal bikes.

 Electric Bike Law

 In the EU and Australia, road-legal electric bikes have to be limited to 250w (watts) of continuous power and pedal assist up to approximately 15mph (25kph).
 Any electric bike that produces more than this would be classed as a motorcycle and thus be subject to registration, driving license, insurance etc. The US federal law is somewhat different at 750w and 20mph (the bike must have pedals).